Download the print version (version 4.0)

 Privacy Safeguard 13

-For an accredited data recipient of CDR data, Privacy Safeguard 13 applies to the correction of that CDR data.
+For an accredited data recipient of a consumer’s CDR data, Privacy Safeguard 13 applies to the correction of that CDR data.

-APP 13 does not apply in relation to that CDR data.
+The APPs do not apply to accredited data recipients in relation to that CDR data.

 Privacy Safeguard 13 or APP 13